rajit-shah/agt/README.md

 	2. FSSSampleClient is the client that consumes FileSystmScanner service running in local machine at port 8080.
 	   It takes only full path to the directory as the parameter.

-	The build version are available inside build folder.
+	The build version are available inside builds folder.

 	Follow below instructions to run the service:
 	 - download file-scanner-service.jar file
 	 - open shell (in linux) or Command (in windows).
-Browse to the location where the jar file is located
+Locate file-scanner-service.jar file
-	 - run java -jar file-scanner-service.jar
+	 - run: java -jar file-scanner-service.jar

 	By default, the application scans all text file.
 Further it is configured to scan files as large files containing more than
 	 - 1000 words